OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-system-module/index.md

 :::{dropdown} Adding systems via command line

-It is possible to add exoplanet systems using the `openspace.exoplanets.addExoplanetSystem(name)` function in the OpenSpace scripting API.
+It is possible to add exoplanet systems using the `addExoplanetSystem` function. \
+`openspace.exoplanets.addExoplanetSystem(name)` \
 Here, `name` is the name of the host star to add, in our example the value of `name` would be "Kepler-11".
-So, the command would be typed:
+So, the command would be typed: \
 `openspace.exoplanets.addExoplanetSystem("Kepler-11")`

 Executing this command in OpenSpace's command line results in adding the system.
 Multiple systems can be added by specifying a list of host names as input, for example, `{"Kepler-11", "GJ 1061"}`.